What You Give to God, He Multiplies

 The disciples’ role seems fairly small in comparison to what Jesus is able to do.
 God is able to do a lot with a very small amount.
 Whatever you give to God, he multiplies.

 Today’s passage starts with Jesus healing a man ‘who was deaf and could hardly talk’ (7:32).
 He prayed for him ‘with a deep sigh’ (v.34).
 Perhaps this is the kind of prayer that Paul is describing as ‘wordless groans’ (Romans 8:26).
-It represents the Holy Spirit struggling in prayer through us.
+This represents the Holy Spirit struggling in prayer through us.
 Jesus ‘said to [the man], “Ephphatha!” (which means, “Be opened”)’ (Mark 7:34).
 Jesus not only opens ears – he releases and opens up your whole being – your heart, mind, emotions, finances and every other part of your life.

 Aware of the multiplication of opposition, Jesus commanded people ‘not to tell anyone’ (v.36).
 However, ‘overwhelmed with amazement’ (v.37), they ‘kept talking about it’ (v.36).